 This broadens testing coverage and improves quality of testing.
-It uses the following methods:
+It uses the following methods: a) Condition testing :Exercises the logical conditions contained in a program module.

-Focuses on testing each condition in the program to ensure that it does not contain errors
+Focuses on testing each condition in the program to ensure that it does not contain errors simple condition<Boolean operator>simple condition